 - 1. The right to receive an education free of any discriminatory action based upon race, gender, sexual orientation, disability, national origin, ethnicity, religious practices or political beliefs, provided the student is of eligible and legal standing for admission to the College program. - 2.
 The right study in a safe environment.
 The College will post safety procedures and regulations; however, students must conduct themselves so as not to place themselves at risk of injury. - 3.
 The right to know the faculty's expectations for academic evaluation and classroom conduct. - 4.
 The right to engage in discussion and challenge opinions as protected and pursuant to the Academic Freedom Protection Policy. - 5.
-The right to have reasonable access to faculty, administrators and available student services on campus.

-- The right to make a formal and written complaint or grievance to the College President, Dean of Students, the Executive Director, or President of the Board of Directors regarding any matter they feel warrants such attention. - The right to file an incident report with the campus Administrative Office in the case of emergency or accident. - 8.
+The right to have reasonable access to faculty, administrators and available student services on campus. - 6.
+The right to make a formal and written complaint or grievance to the College President, Dean of Students, the CEO, the CAO, or President of the Board of Directors regarding any matter they feel warrants such attention. - 7.
+The right to file an incident report with the campus Administrative Office in the case of emergency or accident. - 8.
 The right to report all crimes to the local police department. - 9.
-The right to participate in formulation of policy and procedures in accordance with the Ethical Principles and Procedures Committee guidelines. - 10.
 The right to petition and/or organize student associations as protected by the United States Constitution.